donejs/donejs/docs/guides/generator.md

 });
 ```

-Now we will see all tests passing when running:
+Now we can see all tests passing when running:

 ```
 $ npm test